chef/chef-web-docs/chef_master/source/api_chef_server.rst

    * - ``X-Chef-Version``
      - .. tag api_chef_server_headers_x_chef_version

-       The version of the chef-client executable from which a request is made.
+       The version of the Chef Infra Client executable from which a request is made.
 This header ensures that responses are in the correct format.
 For example: ``12.0.2`` or ``11.16.x``.

        .. end_tag